matteosaveriano/task-teaching-and-supervision/README.md

 using _rosbuild_.

 ## Installation
-Before starting, make sure to have the forlders _AttentionalSystem_, _RobotManager_ and _SceneSimulator_ in your ROS_PACKAGE_PATH (type in a shell ```echo $ROS_PACKAGE_PATH```).
+Before starting, make sure to have the forlders _AttentionalSystem_, _RobotManager_, and _SceneSimulator_ in your ROS_PACKAGE_PATH (type in a shell ```echo $ROS_PACKAGE_PATH```).
 Make also sure to have Graphviz (```sudo apt-get install graphviz-dev```), Eigen (```sudo apt-get install libeigen3-dev```), ARUCO ROS package (```sudo apt-get install